Almost £3bn in 20 years - January bargains & flops

 Year left: 2014 (joined Inter Milan on free)

-Manchester United manager Sir Alex Ferguson told MUTV at the time of the deal: "Good defenders win you things."
+Former Manchester United manager Sir Alex Ferguson told MUTV at the time of the deal: "Good defenders win you things."
 He wasn't wrong.

 Nemanja Vidic captained United to their historic 20th top-flight title in 2013 - his fifth at the club.
 Playing 300 games, the Serb also helped United win the Champions League in 2008, as well as three League Cups.
 He was also ever-present during a record-breaking run of 14 consecutive clean sheets in the 2008-09 Premier League season.